 If sales in your industry is heavily impacted by seasonality — for instance, you historically close 90% of a particular deal type during peak season — you can predict or forecast that you will close 90% of current deals in your pipeline.
 The most important thing is to use your best judgment based on what you know about your sales team and the market environment you operate in to create the most accurate sales forecast possible.

 Having a formal sales plan and established sales quotas make forecasting easier.
 This is because you’re not starting with a blank page or left guessing in the dark.
 Elements of your sales plan, sales quotas, and even CRM analytics should be integrated into your forecast will help ensure that you hit your overall targets.

 Sales forecasting is important to the sales management process because it is a key indicator of how the business is performing.
 It gives you an idea of how much revenue to expect within a certain time frame.
 Projecting sales also lets you know whether or not you need to focus on sales acceleration or lead generation strategies.
 Businesses use this information to make important financial decisions, such as whether or not to expand or get a small business loan.

 It also helps project how close you are to reaching sales targets.
 This dictates compensation and lets you know if you’re on track to getting any bonuses, incentives, or winning any competitions.
 When used for this purpose, you can create strategies to prioritize the deals that will help you achieve your personal goals.

 Important Factors in Sales Forecasting

-There are several important factors to consider when creating sales forecasts, including deals won, deals lost, current deals in the pipeline, and marketing efforts.
+There are several important factors to consider when creating sales reports and forecasts, including deals won, deals lost, current deals in the pipeline, and marketing efforts.
 Other important factors include competitive, seasonality, and economic environment.